Frag out; Marines participate in grenade assault course

 |0

-This work, Frag out; Marines participate in grenade assault course [Image 1 of 5], by LCpl Juan A. Soto-Delgado, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, Frag out; Marines participate in grenade assault course [Image 1 of 222], is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT